 Glen Innes to Tāmaki Drive Shared Path Glen Innes to Tāmaki Drive Shared Path

-AT and NZ Transport Agency Waka Kotahi are creating a shared path for cyclists and pedestrians from Merton Road near Glen Innes Station to Tāmaki Drive, allowing you to walk, run or cycle from Auckland’s eastern suburbs to the Waitematā Harbour.
+Te Ara Ki Uta Ki Tai – the path of land to sea – is a 7km long shared path from Merton Road near Glen Innes Station to Tāmaki Drive.
+It allows you to walk, run or cycle from Auckland’s eastern suburbs to the Waitematā Harbour.
 The path will be built in 4 stages.

 Project status